chang-ph/coinfer-sdk/julia/sdk/docs/ExperimentApi.md

 > experiment_notebook_colab(_api::ExperimentApi, expid::String; _mediaType=nothing) -> SuccRspAny, OpenAPI.Clients.ApiResponse <br/>
 > experiment_notebook_colab(_api::ExperimentApi, response_stream::Channel, expid::String; _mediaType=nothing) -> Channel{ SuccRspAny }, OpenAPI.Clients.ApiResponse

-Get a link of the notebook in Colab
+[DEPRECATED] Get a link of the notebook in Colab

+DEPRECATED: Use /sys/colab instead.
 Create notebook which can be used to load and visualize the experiment result.
 Save it to Github and returns a link which can be used to open this notebook in Google Colab

 ### Required Parameters